 Flossing is one of the most neglected aspects of dental care for people of all ages, regardless if they are seeing an orthodontist or not.
 This is unfortunate as it is one of the best ways to clean the space between your teeth that a toothbrush has difficulty reaching, which is why we recommend flossing to all of our patients that visit our Reno, Sparks, & Carson City area offices.
 Yes, flossing while wearing braces is a bigger time commitment, but flossing every day had big benefits for the health of your teeth & gums.

 Our office provides our patients with reusable floss threaders to help you reach under archwire.
 Take a small piece of floss and thread it through the threader.
 Slide the floss up and down across each tooth, feeling how clean each tooth gets along the way.
 Never put to much force on your archwire when flossing or rush the process.
 After you’ve slowly and carefully flossed between your braces, floss between the rest of your teeth and gums.

 We recommend to our patients that you floss at night to ensure that your mouth is clean before you go to sleep.
 If you prefer to floss without a floss threader, wrap the ends of the floss around each of your middle fingers and slowly floss between each tooth all the way to the gumline, making sure you retrieve any bits of food that are stuck.
 And don’t neglect your molars, as they need some attention too!
 Bleeding from your gums is completely normal when you first start flossing with your braces.
 If bleeding continues or is abnormally painful, make one of our staff members aware of your situation during your next appointment.

 Contact Us If You Have Any Questions!

 If you have any specific questions about brushing or flossing during your treatment, don’t hesitate to call us!
-Both Dr. Phillips and Dr. Walton and their staff are happy to answer your questions and ensure that you are happy and comfortable with your treatment.
+Dr. Larkin and his team of doctors and their staff are happy to answer your questions and ensure that you are happy and comfortable with your treatment.